 The Identity Manager User Application is a browser-based Java application.
-It is comprised of a collection of JSR168-compliant portlets, JavaServer Pages, and JavaServer Faces that run within a Java Web application on a J2EE-compliant application server.
+It is comprised of a collection of JSR168-compliant portlets that run within a Web portal, JavaServer Pages, and JavaServer Faces that run within a Java Web application on a J2EE-compliant application server.
 The User Application framework provides container services, such as managing window state, portlet preferences, persistence, caching, theming, logging, and acts as a security gatekeeper.
 The application server, on which the User Application runs, provides various services to the application as a whole, such as scalability through clustering, database access via JDBC, and support for certificate-based security.